7 Optimistic Books Like Love And Other Words

 1. Josh And Hazel’s Guide to Not Dating

-Josh and Hazel’s Guide to Not Dating is the first adult contemporary romance I have ever read and read twice.
-It’s a brother’s best friend’s romance and a friend’s lover that won Goodreads Choice Award Nominee.
+Josh and Hazel’s Guide to Not Dating is the first adult contemporary romance I have ever read twice.
+It’s a brother’s best friend’s romance and a friend’s lover that won a Goodreads Choice Award Nominee.
 The story follows Josh and Hazel.
-These two people knew each other in college, but they were never friends.
+These two people knew each other in college but were never friends.
 Hazel is quirky, and she one time tried hitting on a guy.

 Years later, Hazel is at a party at her best friend’s house, and Josh shows up at this party.
 She decides that he is now going to be her best friend.
 So she attaches herself to him.
-They become good friends and move in with each other for a little bit because Hazel’s apartment ended up getting flooded, and she needed a place to stay.
+They became good friends and moved in for a bit because Hazel’s apartment ended up flooded, and she needed a place to stay.

-Then once they’re living together, they both realize that they’re single, and they start finding somebody to have a relationship with.
+Then, once they’re living together, they both realize they’re single and start finding somebody to have a relationship with.
 So they begin to go on these double dates together, but they enjoy each other’s company more.
-Then a romance will bloom there, and you will see many plots and thematic similarities with Love And Other Words.
+Then, a romance will bloom there, and you will see many plots and thematic similarities with Love And Other Words.

 Josh And Hazel's Guide to Not Dating